Keld Gantzhorn: Career

 Gantzhorn played for Odense, and appeared for the team in the 1978–79 European Cup on 27 September 1978 against Bulgarian club Lokomotiv Sofia, which finished as a 1–2 away loss.
 He later began coaching, and was the manager of the Denmark women's national team from 1988 until 1996.
-He coached the team at the 1991 FIFA Women's World Cup, 1995 FIFA Women's World Cup and 1996 Summer Olympics.
+He coached the team at the 1991 FIFA Women's World Cup, 1995 FIFA Women's World Cup, 1996 Summer Olympics, as well as the 1991 and UEFA Women's Euro 1993.

 Under the leadership of Keld Gantzhorn, the team won a bronze medal during the European Championships in Denmark in 1991 by winning 2–1 over Italy in the match of 3–4. place, after losing to Norway in the semifinals after rematch and penalty shootout.

 Likewise, the team won a bronze medal at the European Championships in Italy in 1993 by beating the defending European champions Germany 3–1.
 Here too, Denmark had lost the semifinal to Norway 1–0.

 In addition to the national coaching job for women, Gantzhorn coached male teams from OB (U-18), Od.
 KFUM, Næsby and Dalum.